alextdel/mdl_bu_script/readme.md

    While in */path/to/web-dir-parent/mdl_backup*
    ```
-   git clone <repository-url> . //note the dot, otherwise the clone process will make a sub-dir
+   git clone <repository-url> // a sub-dir for the git repo is made eg. 'mdl_bu_script'
    cd <repository-directory>
    ```